Accidents happen. It’s a fact of driving. Fortunately, car insurance exists to cover a wide range of situations, including collisions.

 An insurance company will only accept a claim if your policy covers the damages.
 Any damages you cause or that aren’t covered will result in a rejection.
 Keep in mind that different types of coverages cover various damages.
 Standard auto coverages include:

-- Liability insurance.
-Covers any damages or injuries you cause in an accident.
+• Liability.
+Primary type of auto insurance that covers any damages or injuries you cause in an accident.

-- Collision coverage.
+• Collision.
 Pays for damages to your car from collisions with other objects or vehicles.

-- Comprehensive coverage.
+• Comprehensive.
 This protects you from damages caused by random disasters, such as weather, vandalism, or vehicle theft.

-- Personal injury protection (PIP).
+• Personal injury protection (PIP).
 PIP covers injuries to you or your passengers in an accident, regardless of fault.

-- Uninsured and underinsured motorist coverage (UM and UIM).
-UM and UIM protect you from any damages a driver with no or too little insurance causes.
+• Uninsured and underinsured motorist (UM and UIM).
+UM and UIM protect you from any damages a driver with no or too little insurance coverage causes.
 Without this, you could have to pay for repair costs and medical bills out of pocket.

 How to File a Claim